Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Blood pressure is the force of blood against the walls of your arteries.
 Blood pressure readings tend to vary, depending on many factors, including stress levels and time of day.
 Your blood pressure reading in a healthcare provider's office can be as much as 20 or 30 points higher.
 The nervousness of being there can be enough to increase blood pressure.

 You may purchase blood pressure monitors at pharmacies, medical supply stores, and discount chain stores.
 An electronic digital monitor that is battery operated is often easier to use than the more traditional blood pressure cuff.
 Electronic monitors usually cost more.

-Ask your health care provider or pharmacist to recommend a monitor for you.
+Ask your healthcare provider or pharmacist to recommend a monitor for you.
 Keep in mind that if you have a large upper arm, you'll need a special, large cuff to get a proper reading.

 Each type of blood pressure monitor works differently.
 Be sure to read the instructions that come with yours.
-Ask your doctor, nurse, or pharmacist to teach you how to use it.
+Ask your healthcare provider, nurse, or pharmacist to teach you how to use it.
 Many people can check their own blood pressure at home without difficulty.
 Some need assistance from a family member or friend.

 Your home blood pressure reading is more likely to be accurate if you do the following:

 Don't take readings within a half-hour after smoking, exercising, or drinking beverages with caffeine.